JoelSchnubel/Factorio-Factory-Builder/README.md

 Contains all Factorio recipes with ingredients, crafting times, and machine requirements.

+Custome recipes can be added to the file.

 ### Machine Data (`machine_data.json`)

 Defines machine capabilities, crafting speeds, and transport specifications.

+Can be adapted to include new machines with specialized I/O points.

 ## 🤝 Contributing